ProteinsWebTeam/interpro-docs/docs/browse.rst

 entries is available in the :ref:`favourite` in the homepage.
 More information about the data provided in an

 On the right hand side, the **Add your annotation** button allows the user to suggest updates to the InterPro annotation and the page member databases contributing signatures to the entry are shown in a box.
-Below, the **Contributing Member Database Entry** or entries integrated into the InterPro entry are listed with links to the corresponding :ref:`member database pages <memberdb_page>`.
+Below, the **Contributing Member Database Entry** integrated into the InterPro entry are listed with links to the corresponding :ref:`member database pages <memberdb_page>`.
 At the bottom of this column, if any experimentally solved structure is available, a **Representative structure** shows a small static 3D representation, the corresponding PDB ID and name, and a link to the :ref:`structure entry page <structure_page>`.
+The chosen representative structure is picked from structures that match the entry and have a resolution of less than 2 Angstroms.
+In this refined dataset, the representative structure is identified as the one exhibiting the highest coverage ratio for the entry, where a minimum of 50% of the residues in the structure are covered by the entry.

 :ref:`Overlapping homologous superfamilies <overlapping>` and/or :ref:`Relationships to other entries <relationship>` are indicated where available.